threefoldtech/home/wiki/contribution/development_process.md

 You see how different products can be made up out of other products.
 It's up to the product manager to link the right components to it.

+##### Special
+- Pending Review: Work is done, waiting for review; no need for daily progress updates.
+- Pending Deployment: If deployment is needed for QA testing on the staging instance.

 #### Labels